-Astronaut Peggy Whitson Sets New NASA Record For Most Days In Space
+Astronaut Peggy Whitson Sets NASA Record For Most Days In Space

 America

-Astronaut Peggy Whitson Sets New NASA Record For Most Days In Space
+Astronaut Peggy Whitson Sets NASA Record For Most Days In Space

 Nearly 15 years after her first space launch, NASA astronaut Peggy Whitson has now spent more time off-planet than any other American, at more than 534 days.
 Whitson, 57, is a biochemist who has twice commanded the International Space Station.